m00s/angular2features/README.md

 The library is built on top of the following core abstractions: `Injector`, `Binding`, and `Dependency`.

+ * An injector is created from a set of bindings.
  * An injector resolves dependencies and creates objects.
-* A binding maps a token to a factory function and a list of dependencies.
+ * A binding maps a token, such as a string or class, to a factory function and a list of dependencies.
 So a binding defines how to create an object.
-A binding can be synchronous or asynchronous.
  * A dependency points to a token and contains extra information on how the object corresponding to that token should be injected.

 ```
 [Injector]